Read where it all began.

 People were travelling the length and breadth of Ireland to attend my workshops and classes.

 Students would return to their home town and spread the word.
 In doing so, they would accelerate the momentum of this captivating interest.
 Jewellery making classes were popping up all over the country.
 It makes me feel very happy!

-In 2015, to embrace the global online market and demand for jewellery making classes and supplies, I launched Beads and Sew On.
+In 2015, to embrace the global online market and demand for jewellery making classes and supplies, I launched Beads and Crystals.

-We specialise in a wide variety of hand sewing materials such as lace, hessian and ribbons and of course a wonderful choice of beads and jewellery making equipment.
+We specialise in a wide variety of hand sewing materials such as lace, threading materials, tools,books, classes, jewellery repairs, ribbons and of course a wonderful choice of beads and jewellery making equipment.